SeniorDesign2023/PasswordManager/README.md

 Tyler O'Dowd

 # Installation
-This project requires the flutter sdk to run.
+This project requires the flutter sdk version 2.19.6 to run.
 An installation guide for that can be found [here](https://docs.flutter.dev/get-started/install)

 Navigate to the ../PasswordManager/ directory and run the command
 >flutter pub get